While on Leave

 Partial income replacement while you’re on maternity leave is covered through Employment Insurance (EI) provided you were paying into EI through your employer while you were working.
 As EI is a government program, you should contact Service Canada to ensure you’re set up to receive income replacement once your leave starts.
 You’re eligible to receive EI for both the health-related and parental portions of your leave.

-If you have a complicated pregnancy that requires you to be off work for more than 30 days before your expected due date, your school jurisdiction will let ASEBP know you are away.
-ASEBP will follow up to determine whether or not you’re eligible to participate in the Early Intervention Program (EIP) or Extended Disability Benefits (EDB).
+If you have a complicated pregnancy that requires you to be off work for more than 45 days before your expected due date, your school jurisdiction will let ASEBP know you are away.
+ASEBP will follow up to guide you through the Extended Disability Benefits (EDB) application process.
 If you’re approved for EDB, your EDB coverage will remain in place until either your recovery following the delivery of the baby or until your underlying medical condition has been resolved.
 After your EDB coverage stops you will transition to Employment Insurance.

 Support for You

-Through Homewood Health, our Employee and Family Assistance Program (EFAP) provider, there are a multitude of resources available for new parents, including help with postpartum depression, support for new dads and transitioning back to work.
-The EFAP is a proactive health program, providing completely confidential physical and mental well-being support services to you and your family.
-These supports are available in person, online and over the phone, 24/7, and are free of charge for covered members and their dependants if you have an EFAP with ASEBP (check with your employer).
+Through your Employee and Family Assistance Program (EFAP), a number of resources are available for new parents, including help with postpartum depression, support for new dads, and assistance transitioning back to work.
+The EFAP is a proactive health program that offers completely confidential physical and mental well-being support services to you and your family.
+These supports are available in person, online and over the phone, 24/7/365.

 Personal Leaves of Absence